trothr/znetboot/clefonvm.md

 At this point you are finished with the X3270 part of the task.
 The rest should be very familiar.

-*** seemingly not a very good idea, without somehow locking access
+*** The next section is seemingly not a very good idea, without somehow locking access

 Disconnect from the virtual console.
 This is optional.
 You can remain connected, but if you disconnect then z/VM will continue to run your